apify/apify-docs/content/docs/storage/request_queue.md

 {APIFY_LOCAL_STORAGE_DIR}/request_queues/{QUEUE_ID}/{ID}.json
 ```

 The default request queue's ID is **default**.
-Each request in the queue is stored as a separate JSON file, where {ID} is a request id.
+Each request in the queue is stored as a separate JSON file, where {ID} is a request ID.

 To **open a request queue**, use the [`Actor.openRequestQueue()`](https://sdk.apify.com/api/apify/class/Actor#openRequestQueue) method.